Nurmijärvi

+Nurmijärvi is located 37 km north of the capital, Helsinki.
+Nurmijärvi's neighbouring municipalities are Espoo, Vantaa, Tuusula, Hyvinkää and Vihti.
+In recent decades, Nurmijärvi has been one of the fastest growing municipalities in the Helsinki Metropolitan Area and in Finland as a whole because of its proximity to Helsinki.
+The municipality does not have a single clear residential settlement, but is divided into mainly four areas: the largest urban area in the southern part of the municipality, Klaukkala (over 20,000 inhabitants); the administrative centre of the municipality, Nurmijärvi (almost 8,000 inhabitants); the northern settlement of Rajamäki (over 7,000 inhabitants); and the small settlement of Röykkä (over 1,500 inhabitants) in the northwestern part.

 Nurmijärvi literally means "lawn lake" although the lake that gave the municipality its name was drained in the early 20th century and is now nothing more than some flat fields near the village centre.
-Nurmijärvi is one of three municipalities in the Uusimaa region that do not have a Swedish name; the others are Askola and Mäntsälä.
+Nurmijärvi is one of three municipalities in the Uusimaa region that does not have a Swedish name, the others being Askola and Mäntsälä.

-Matti Vanhanen, former Prime Minister of Finland and current Speaker of the Parliament, lives in Lepsämä in Nurmijärvi.

 History

-The area of what is now Nurmijärvi was inhabited in prehistoric times, which refers to archaeological finds dating back to 4500–3500 BC.
-At the time of the Middle Ages there was no permanent settlement in the area, but later the settlement spread from both Tavastia and the coast to 15 villages in 1540 with 115 houses.
+The area of what is now Nurmijärvi was inhabited in prehistoric times, indicated by archaeological finds dating back to 4500–3500 BC.
+At the start of the Middle Ages there was no permanent settlement in the area, but later settlement spread from both Tavastia and the coast, such that in 1540 there were 15 villages with 115 houses.

-Administratively, Lake Nurmijärvi has been formed by combining the districts of Loppi, Vihti and Helsinki parish.
+Administratively, Nurmijärvi has been formed by combining areas of Loppi, Vihti and Helsinki parishes.
 The earliest documentary mention of Nurmijärvi dates back to 1488, when the village of Uotila was mentioned.
 According to the land register of 1539, Nurmijärvi had 15 villages with a total of 113 houses.
-An independent congregation had already been formed in 1605 and the administrator of Nurmijärvi was born in 1775, when the area had a population of 1471.
+An independent congregation had already been formed in 1605 and the administrative parish of Nurmijärvi was formed in 1775, when the area had a population of 1471.

-The first church in Lake Nurmijärvi, which must have been St. Martin's Church in 1565, was built at the end of the Middle Ages.
-It was demolished on the way to a new church, completed in 1692, and the present church, completed in 1793 and designed by master builder Matti Åkerblom, is the third in order.
+The first church in Nurmijärvi (likely St. Martin's Church, mentioned in 1565) was built at the end of the Middle Ages.
+It was demolished to give way to a new church, completed in 1692, and the present church, completed in 1793 and designed by Matti Åkerblom, is the third in order.

-Lake Nurmijärvi has long been a strong farmer, and the share of fields in the total municipal area is almost one third, which is more than in many other municipalities in Finland.
+Nurmijärvi has long been a strong agricultural parish, and the share of fields in the total municipal area is almost one third, which is more than in many other municipalities in Finland.
 Horticultural crops have also been heavily cultivated and, for example, almost half of the wild cabbage harvest in Finland is produced in Nurmijärvi.
 Nevertheless, the municipality has not carried out further processing of agricultural products; for example, there has been no dairy.